tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 was passed in Senate.
 This bill gives holders of copyright (e.g. television, movies, music) an ability to apply to our Federal Court to have piracy-related websites blocked from being used in Australia.
-At the forefront of of the agenda of this bill is an effort to block [The Pirate Bay](http://thepiratebay.se/).
-Even though this website does not host material that infringes copyright, it contains links to copyrighted material.
+At the forefront of of the agenda of this bill is an effort to block [The Pirate Bay](http://thepiratebay.se/) website.
+Even though this website does not host material that infringes copyright, it contains links to some material, which is copyrighted.
 Despite the fact that Facebook directly hosts infringing copyrighted material, it is websites like The Pirate Bay that have become the centre of attention.

 Since we know that IP-address filtering does not work, and the all parties involved in the implementation of this fascination with website blocking are